bbauska/UC-Davis-Inter-jQuery/readme.md

 And basically, what we need to do is we need to update the score for whichever player had them.
-We&apos;re going to take the score they had before and add the **rollSum** to it in order to update that score.
+We&apos;re going to take the score they had before and add the <b>rollSum</b> to it in order to update that score.
 So let&apos;s do that first.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 648.
 (2xx) ~~~~~~~~~~~~~~~~~~~~~~~-->